 While Disney Springs is generally a family friendly venue, it is also home to a lively night life for adults.
 Have a romantic dinner at STK Steakhouse or Maria and Enzo’s.
-For evening fun, grab a mojito at Bongos or from the mojito cart at Paradiso 37, clap along with Irish Dancers at Raglan Road, or enjoy drinks on the deck at Paddlefish.
+For evening fun, grab a the mojito cart at Paradiso 37, clap along with Irish Dancers at Raglan Road, or enjoy drinks on the deck at Paddlefish.
 And for late night fun, revisit the roaring 20s at The Edison.

 1. Stay at Saratoga Springs